 Note: If you need to change a grade right after you submitted them, just change the approval status to Not Reviewed and change the grade.
-Click on Save, then change the approval status to Approved and click c) on Google Chrome, download the extension "print this frame" (Settings > Extensions > Get more extensions > search for "print this frame" > Add to chrome > add extension) then right click and select Print this frame
+Click on Save, then change the approval status to Approved and click

+- 10. To print the class roster from your browser, follow below instructions: - a) on Internet Explorer click on File > Print - b) on Firefox, right click and select This Frame > Print Frame - c) on Google Chrome, download the extension "print this frame" (Settings > Extensions > Get more extensions > search for "print this frame" > Add to chrome > add extension) then right click and select Print this frame